EricZinda/docsproto/DelphinDocsReference.md

 The `SourceRepositories` section declares what repositories will be used to populate the content of the site.
 Not everything from these repositories is included, just the files listed in `sitedefinitions.json`.
 - `key` is the name that will be used by the `SrcDir` field in every page in the `Pages` section to refer to the repository.
 It must match the directory name where the repository got cloned by the workflow.
 - `Repository` is the name of the repository in Github.
 If it is a Wiki, replace the dot in the name (delph-in/docs.wiki) with a slash (delph-in/docs/wiki)
+- `ReportUnusedWikiEntries` should be set to true if you want the `Fixes for Broken Links to Pages` report to include any pages from a github wiki site that were *not* included in the docs

 To add a new repository, a row must be added here *and* the [workflow](https://github.com/EricZinda/docsproto/blob/main/.github/workflows/BuildDocs.yml) must be modified to also clone it so the data is available.
 You can see how this is done in the workflow by looking for where the existing repositories are cloned and adding a new section.
 ~~~